Public administration in Israel: Public finances and administration

 Finance Minister Yair Lapid recently announced his intent to re-implement an annual budgeting process after 2014, rather than the biannual process used in 2009–2010 and 2011–2012 by the previous Netanyahu government.
 The explanation provided is that forecasting is said to be more accurate over the shorter time frame.
 Recent proposals to change the budget process largely stem from the failure of policy makers to reach budget deficit targets in recent years.
-In 2012, the budget deficit reached 4.2 percent of GDP, more than double the government’s initial target of 2 percent.
+In 2012, the budget deficit reached 4.2 percent of GDP, more than double the government's initial target of 2 percent.
 The government plans to reach 3 percent of GDP in part by scaling back government programs by $3.9 billion and raising more revenue.

 The public budgeting process in Israel is not unique but is relatively antiquated when compared to other developed countries.
 Critics claim that ministry budgets have typically been based on inputs rather than real outcomes, and that plans and results are not emphasized, making it difficult to measure the effectiveness and efficiency of government programs.
 Moreover, the incremental nature of the budgeting process, now being reverted to by the new Netanyahu government, may limit ministries' ability to invest in long-term goals and commitments.
 Instead of using long-term priorities and projects to develop spending plans, the budget is "constructed by weighting sunk costs and adding sums actually required to complete the coming year – a system that cripples attempts at rational planning," claim researchers David Nachmias and Itai Sened.
 In contrast, the public budgeting in the United States and most European countries attempts to allocate resources according to planned programs, goals and targets.
-In addition, critics have claim that the budgeting process in Israel is overly rigid, pointing out that the main tenants and line items in Israel’s budget have remained relatively constant over several decades.
+In addition, critics have claimed that the budgeting process in Israel is overly rigid, pointing out that the main tenants and line items in Israel's budget have remained relatively constant over several decades.